 "I'm not about to tear down traditions or break rules simply for the sake of breaking them," said Olivier in a statement.
 "But times do change.
 Balmain is now a fast-growing brand relying on new media to communicate to a global audience."

 "That is why, at each and every step of this re-design process, I stressed the need to acknowledge our roots and reference the familiar design that Pierre Balmain created for his atelier over seventy years ago," he said.
-"I am quite pleased with what we've created: a contemporary, clean and bold logo for this historic house, which manages to retain the heritage of the
+"I am quite pleased with what we've created: a contemporary, clean and bold logo for this historic house, which manages to retain the heritage of the original, while making clear to all that it represents a French luxury brand for the modern era."

 Aside from being the equivalent of a clean slate, a new logo is an excellent way to attract attention to a brand.
 Numerous news outlets reported Hedi Slimane's takeover of formerly Phoebe Philo's Celine, but nothing will quite compare to the media storm that surrounded Hedi's full rebranding of the Yves Saint Laurent brand to simply Saint Laurent Paris back in 2012—a move many decried as "disrespectful."